Nathancgy/Shrimp_food_detection/README.md

 - **Food Detection**: Utilizes the Harris corner detection algorithm enhanced with non-maximum suppression to identify potential leftover food particles.
 - **Shrimp Detection**: Employs a CNN model, specifically the ResNet architecture, to detect the presence of shrimp within the pond environment.
 - **Real-time Visualization**: Offers real-time graphs to visualize the quantity of leftover food and shrimp activity, aiding in the optimization of feeding schedules.
+- **Pond Detection**: Employs a 3 layer encoder and a 1 layer decoder CNN model to detect the pond, accurate against different shapes.

 ## Installation